 The Hinds Head, Norton in Hales

-A slight detour to Woore gives access to The Coopers Arms.
+A slight detour to Woore gives access to The Coopers Arms and The Falcon Inn.

 Woore Fruit Farm Cafe.